paulaldea2/BankApi/README.md

 # :bank: BankApi

 :camera: BankAPi is a Restful API.
-The API handels the bank transactions.
+The API handle the bank transactions.

 ## :hammer_and_wrench: How I built it?
 For the backend I used Python.